enasequence/read_docs/submit/fileprep/assembly.md

     - linkage_group
     - monopartite
     - segmented
     - multipartite
+- TOPOLOGY (CHROMOSOME_TYPE modifier):
+    - Topology can be specified as a modifier to the chromosome type
+    - Options are 'linear' or 'circular'
+    - Must not conflict with any value specified in flat file
+    - Default is linear
+    - Contigs, scaffolds and transcriptome sequences are always linear: entering 'circular' here will be overriden
 - CHROMOSOME_LOCATION (optional fourth column).
-By default eukaryotic chromosomes will be assumed to reside in the nucleus and procaryotic chromosomes and plasmids in the cytoplasm.
+By default eukaryotic chromosomes will be assumed to reside in the nucleus and prokaryotic chromosomes and plasmids in the cytoplasm.
     - Macronuclear
     - Nucleomorph
     - Mitochondrion